Pix (payment system): United States government investigation

-In July 2025, the Office of the United States Trade Representative launched an investigation into unfair trading practices by Brazil, focusing on electronic payment services, preferential tariffs, and anti-corruption interference.
+In July 2025, the Office of the United States Trade Representative (USTR) launched an investigation into unfair trading practices by Brazil, focusing on electronic payment services, preferential tariffs, and anti-corruption interference.
 Among the reasons for the investigation, potential unfair advantaging of Brazilian payment services over US competitors was cited.
 This appeared to target Pix.
-Brazilian President Luiz Inácio Lula da Silva has accused US president Donald Trump of being "bothered by Pix" because it "will put an end to credit cards".
+Brazilian President Luiz Inácio Lula da Silva has accused U.S. president Donald Trump of being "bothered by Pix" because it "will put an end to credit cards".
 Lula da Silva's administration has planned to launch a "massive" media campaign in defense of Pix, with the slogan "O Pix é do Brasil" [The Pix is Brazil's], in an effort to associate the system with national sovereignty.

-Members of the Brazilian government accuse the investigation of being born of lobbying by US credit card companies and big tech firms.
-Economist Paul Krugman accused the US of being pressured by the financial sector into the investigation.
-Fundação Getulio Vargas Finance professor Fabio Gallo, regarding this investigation, stated that Pix is inspiring other countries to develop their own solutions, thereby weakening the dollar.
-According to him, Donald Trump does not fear Pix itself, but what it represents: the "end of the Western financial monopoly", in which the U.S. is no longer able to track, tax, or block transactions.
+Members of the Brazilian government accuse the investigation of being born of lobbying by U.S. credit card companies and big tech firms.
+Economist Paul Krugman accused the U.S. of being pressured by the financial sector into the investigation.
+According to Fundação Getulio Vargas Finance professor Fabio Gallo, Pix is inspiring other countries to develop their own solutions, thereby weakening the dollar and threatening the "end of the Western financial monopoly", in which the U.S. is no longer able to track, tax, or block transactions.

+On 15 July 2026, following the conclusion of the USTR investigation, the Trump administration imposed 25% tariffs on a range of Brazilian imports.
+Furthermore, proposed alterations (flexibilização) to the system in response to United States pressure have faced significant opposition.
+A survey conducted before the imposition of tariffs found that 72% of the population favored maintaining the current system without changes, despite the threat of U.S. tariffs.